Shining a Spotlight on Workers’ Financial Experiences

-There are troubling signs that too many American workers face financial hardship, even as the economy recovers and unemployment remains relatively low. , while by the larger firms that exert significant influence over labor conditions within their markets and supply chains.
+There are troubling signs that too many American workers face financial hardship, even as the economy recovers and unemployment remains relatively low.
+Larger firms dominate many markets , while fewer workers are directly employed by the larger firms that exert significant influence over labor conditions within their markets and supply chains.
 In response to concerns from workers about financial risk or harm at the hands of the very employers from which they seek to earn a living, the CFPB is looking into the consumer financial products or services that workers face in the workplace.

 Recently, the CFPB invited worker organizations and labor unions representing workers in a wide range of sectors and occupations to share their members’ experiences and challenges.
 Participants conveyed that workers are increasingly subject to specific consumer financial products or services that can leave them financially worse off and unable to change jobs.
 Advocates emphasized that these practices are increasingly common, especially in industries dominated by a small number of employers.
 Participants also reported that the opportunity for abuse is significantly heightened for many workers who have been involved in the justice system, are immigrants, or are geographically isolated.